RedHatGov/redhatgov.github.io/content/workshops/agile_integrations/prerequisites.md

 {{% alert success %}}
-This workshop is done entirely through the browser.
+This workshop is performed entirely through the browser.
 {{% /alert %}}

 - [Chrome][1] is the preferred browser for this workshop